bbc/peaks.js/README.md

 ## Cue events

-Emit events when the playhead reaches a point or segment boundary:
+Emit events when the playhead reaches a point or segment boundary.

 ```js
 const peaks = Peaks.init({ ..., emitCueEvents: true });